kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

   hashgenerator-dep-6965c5c7-2pkxc   1/1     Running   0          2m1s
 ```

 1/1 replicas are ready and its status is Running!
 We will try multiple replicas later.
+If your status doesn't look like this check [this page](/known-problems-solutions#first-deployment).

 To see the output we can run `kubectl logs -f hashgenerator-dep-6965c5c7-2pkxc`